Picovoice/orca/README.md

 ### iOS Demo

-Run the following from [demo/ios](demo/ios) to install the Cobra-iOS CocoaPod:
+Run the following from [demo/ios](demo/ios) to install the Orca-iOS CocoaPod:

 ```console
 pod install